Use this service to apply to register to vote or to:

 There are separate registration services for public servants who are likely to be posted overseas:

-- Crown servants (eg diplomatic service, overseas civil service)
+- Crown servants (for example members of the diplomatic service or overseas civil service)

 - British Council employees